delatbabel/omnipay-vivapayments/README.md

   this case the refund amount must exactly equal the transaction amount.
 * There is an authorize() transaction but there is no capture() transaction.
   Pre-authorized amounts stay on hold until they are cancelled or time out (up to 30 days).

-For all other documentation, usage examples, etc, see the documentation in the class docblocks.

 ## Support